Skip to content

 NCBI is updated daily and therefore needs to be updated each time a project is analyzed.
 This is the not the most ideal method but we were struggling to get the -remote flag to work within slurm because I don't think NU slurm is connected to the internet?
 NU help desk was helping for awhile but we didn't get anywhere.

-/work/gmgi/databases/ncbi/update_nt.sh (this script is already in shared gmgi folder):
+/projects/gmgi/databases/ncbi/update_nt.sh (this script is already in shared gmgi folder):

 #!/bin/bash